Grant schemes and eligibility

 Q: What kind of changes can we introduce to the budget?

-A: You can change up to 1000 EUR between budget categories (e.g. between “Transportation and delivery” and “Promotional Costs”).
-For changes higher than 1000 EUR/category you have to file an official request in our online system under the tab "Change requests > Budget change" by clicking on "+ADD NEW CHANGE REQUEST".
-The request must include a justification and the summary of the new budget based on the individual budget categories under the "Requested change" column.
+Official budget change requests must be submitted in our online system under the tab "Change requests > Budget change" by clicking on "+ADD NEW CHANGE REQUEST".
+The request must include a justification and a summary of the new budget based on the individual budget categories under the "Requested change" column.
 Once the request has been submitted, you will receive an automated e-mail on the decision within 7 working days.
 The Fund no longer requires official letters for budget change requests.

 Events and project timeline